 There are two main grades of matcha powder: ceremonial grade matcha and culinary grade matcha.

 Ceremonial grade matcha is the highest quality matcha and is known for its fresh, delicate and smooth flavor.
 It is intended to be enjoyed on its own, without any sugar, sweeteners, or other additives.

 Culinary grade matcha has a more robust flavor that can be paired with other ingredients.
-Culinary grade matcha is intended to be incorporated into all types of recipes, including matcha lattes, baked goods, smoothies, and ice cream.
+Culinary matcha can be incorporated into all types of recipes, including matcha lattes, baked goods, smoothies, and ice cream.

-Here are six top ways to use this incredible ingredient in everyday recipes:
+Here are tasty and healthy ways to use this incredible ingredient in everyday recipes:

 1. Make matcha tea and smoothies

 The most obvious use for matcha is in beverages.
-As a long-standing tradition in Japanese culture (as in thousands of years), matcha is combined with warm water in a shallow bowl and whisked together into a concentrated tea.
+As a long-standing tradition in Japanese culture (as in thousands of years), matcha tea powder is combined with hot water (always avoid boiling water) in a shallow tea bowl and whisked together into a concentrated tea.
 If you're not feeling particularly purist, more indulgent variations can be created, too, such as creamy matcha lattes (hot or cold), made particularly delicious using almond milk or coconut milk and a touch of vanilla extract to balance.
-Make sure to heat your milk in a milk frother or saucepan so you can enjoy the full experience of a classic iced matcha latte with a warm, fluffy layer of milk froth.
 Check out our favorite matcha latte recipe to learn how to make this barista-style drink from the comfort of home.
+Make sure to use steamed milk or heat your milk in a milk frother or saucepan even when making an iced matcha latte so you can enjoy the full experience of a warm, fluffy layer of milk froth.

-Lastly, matcha can be added to smoothies, too!
+If you love drinking matcha as a tea or latte, you will love it in smoothies, too!
 The mild green tea flavor is very compatible with fruits and vegetables.